For more information about Psychology at Nottingham Trent University, please visit the webpage using the button above.

 How you're taught

-The BSc (Hons) Psychology is taught by experienced staff used to working with students from a range of backgrounds and with varying levels of skill and experience.
+All of the core modules on these courses are taught exclusively to MSc and PGDip Psychology students by experienced staff used to working with students from a wide variety of backgrounds and with varying skills and experiences.

 Careers and employability

 Your future career in Psychology